voc/hls-relive/README.md

 ### check_released.pl

 `check_released.pl` is a helper used by the `get-releases.sh` script.
-It ensures that only events which have a generated frontend page are marked as *released*.
+It ensures that only events which have at least one recording on media.ccc.de are marked as *released*.

 ### Cron jobs